-Keys lcon Description Function keys Press these keys labeled F1 to F12 to perform actions in programs.
-For example, pressing F1 may open help.
-Each program uses different function keys for different purposes.
+Component Icon Description Volume control buttons Press the volume buttons to change the volume, or press the mute button to turn off all sound.
+Function keys Press these keys labeled F1 to F12 to perform action in programs.
+For example, pressing F1 may open hell Each program uses different function keys for differen purposes.
 Refer to the program documentation to find out more about the function key actions.
-System keys Press these green-colored keys in combination with the $\mathrm{F}\mathrm{N}$ key to perform specific actions.
-Volume keys Press these green-colored keys in combination with the $\rm Fn$ key to increase or decrease the volume or mute the sound.
+System keys Press these green-colored keys in combination with the FN key to perform specific actions.
 Navigation keys Press these keys to move the cursor to the beginning of a line, to the end of a line, up the page, down the page, to the beginning of a document, or to the end of a document.
-Fn key Press the FN key in combination with a green-colored system key (such as STANDBY, PAUSE, or STATUS) to perform a specific action.
-Windows key H Press to open the Windows Start menu.
+Fn key Press the FN key in combination with a green-colored system key (such as STANDBY or PAUSE) to perform a specific action.
+Windows key E Press to open the Windows Start menu.
 This key can also be used in combination with other keys to open utilities like F (Search utility), R (Run utility), and E (Explorer utility).
 Numeric keypad Use these keys to type numbers when the numeric keypad is turned on.
-Press $F{\rm N+PAD}\ {\rm LOCK}$ to turn on the numeric keypad.
-Application key $\overline{\Sigma}$ Press for quick access to shortcut menus and help assistants in Windows.
-Arrow keys Press these keys to move the cursor up, down, right, or left.
-Brightness controls Press these green-colored keys in combination with the ${\rm FN}$ key to control the screen brightness.
+Press F{N+PAD} LOCK to turn or the numeric keypad.
+Application key Æ Press for quick access to shortcut menus and help assistants in Windows.
+Arrow keys Press these keys to move the cursor up, down, right or left.